sauravraiguru/serverless-gateways/README.md

 ![Try It](images/post-classify.png)

-- Paste the `X-IBM-Client-Id` Key value which was noted earlier
+- Paste the `X-IBM-Client-Id` key's value which was noted earlier.
-- Also, paste imageUrl in the body parameter
+- Also, paste `imageUrl` value in the body parameter
 ```console
 {
     "imageUrl":"https://raw.githubusercontent.com/beemarie/ow-vr/master/images/puppy.jpg"